Rikthepixel/koa-tioc/README.md

-# koa-tioc
+# tioc
-A simple Inversion of Control container library for Koa v2
+A simple Inversion of Control container library for node